lsst-dm/dm_dev_guide/services/software.rst

 LSST Software Stack
 ===================

-Refer to `DM Stack guides <https://developer.lsst.io/stack/index.html>`_ for more details on using the LSST Software Stack.
+Refer to :doc:`/stack/index` for more details on using the LSST Software Stack.

 .. _software-stack-shared: